GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-09-27 02:37:17 IST
+This content is dynamically generated in Indian Time (IST): 2025-09-27 02:53:29 IST

 Current Weather in Coimbatore:
-Temperature: 21.87 °C
+Temperature: 24.88 °C
-Condition: overcast clouds
+Condition: mist